aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 * Select a subset of the event as the idempotency key using JMESPath expressions
 * Set a time window in which records with the same payload should be considered duplicates
 * Expires in-progress executions if the Lambda function times out halfway through
+* Support Amazon DynamoDB and Redis as persistence layer

 ## Terminology